Psiphon-Inc/psiphon-windows/src/webui/README.md

 ## TODO

+* FIX: Settings object in UI is not getting updated when settings are updated.
+Add a new C-to-UI method called something like RefreshSettings -- have the C code call it after a successful (and unsuccessful) settings save.
+  - Also maybe rename "UpdateSettings" to "PutSettings" or "SaveSettings".
 * put region selector in connect tab -- use msDropdown as a drop-up, resurrect previous code
 * Make checkboxes in settings bigger and more colourful.
 Maybe make settings more colourful?
 Background shades?